ashleysommer/stdeb/README.rst

                                        /some/random/virtualenv-path
   --sign-results                       Use gpg to sign the resulting .dsc and
                                        .changes file
-  --dist-dir (-d)                      directory to put final built
+  --sign-key                           Use this gpg key signature to sign --dist-dir (-d)                      directory to put final built
                                        distributions in (default='deb_dist')
   --patch-already-applied (-a)         patch was already applied (used when